MichaelCurrin/auto-commit-msg/docs/development/advanced/status-vs-diff-index.md

 ## diff-index

 The less-known `git diff-index` subcommand.
-This is not so usable for day to to day use in the CLI but is great for scripts or for a project such as this one.
+This is not so usable for day to to day use in the CLI but is great for scripts, or for a project such as this one.

 ```sh
 $ git diff-index [FLAGS] PATH